Twin Cities, Gemini

 “What is the point?”
 Jericho interjected again, causing Gabrielle to glance at him with an unreadable frown.
 This was once again not the question Jericho wanted to put forward.

 “Why are you asking me that question when the color of your vitae is the same as mine?”
 Theta murmured.
 “If you chose to bleach your vitae, then you should know and understand our feelings.
 Towards conductors and towards those who use them.
 It’s unnatural.
 It upsets the cycle.
-Those things are only used to take lives and sow the seeds of destruction.
+Those things are only used to take lives, disrupt the cycle, and sow the seeds of destruction.
 If you look all the way to the end, by eradicating those things and the people who use them and fight over them, you will save many more lives.”

 “Interesting soliloquy…” Gabrielle noted, clearly unaffected by his words.